KHARIKA17/GDP1/StoriesAndSprintPlanning/sudheera/module2.md

 # 4. Half day 3

-Worked compleltely on tasks in JIRA mostly for Design Architecture team and gave descritptions to tasks.
+Worked compleltely on tasks in JIRA mostly for Design Architecture team and gave descritptions to tasks for the sprints 1,2,3

 http://cs04.nwmissouri.edu/browse/GDPGAM-203